 One story goes that Italian workers were told by their Irish foremen that they had to have their own equipment to work.
 They were poor and couldn’t afford the equipment, so the foreman said they could rent equipment from the company.
 They were to pay him the rent money.
 The company, however, did provide mining equipment.

 Most Eastern Europeans lived on Wasson Street.
 Mine workers were expected to surrender some control over their daily lives.
 Living in company-built housing, receiving goods from the company stores, and cared for in the company hospital, workers recognized the company as central to their lives.

-The Poles—sensing hostility from the Irish and wanting to maintain their own identity—held their masses in a defunct Hungarian Pentecost church until their church was built: St. Michael’s Roman Catholic Church and Rectory, built around 1910.
-The church is constructed of concrete block, with Gothic detailing, including a pointed arch stained-glass windows and a spired bell tower.
+The Poles—sensing hostility from the Irish and a want to maintain their own identity—held their masses in a defunct Hungarian Pentecost church until their church was built: St. Michael’s Roman Catholic Church and Rectory, built around 1910.
+The church is constructed of concrete block, with Gothic detailing, including a pointed-arch stained-glass windows and a spired bell tower.

 The church’s crucial role is exemplified by the tenure of Father Stephen Wojciechowski at St. Michael’s Church (1927-1968).
 He helped people find jobs, lent money and influenced the local bank, acted as make-shift counsel and translator in legal matters, stressed the role of authority in word as well as in deed and emphasized discipline and pride in one’s ethnicity.